1. definition and interpretation

-3.1 The Pricing Plan and Applicable Fee(s) are specified on Page 1 of this Agreement.
+3.1 The Pricing Plan and Applicable Fee(s) are specified in the Order Form.

-3.3 If a change in the Pricing Plan is requested by the Merchant, fees may apply.
+3.3 If a change in the Pricing Plan is requested by the Partner, fees may apply.
 See Fees and Charges for additional information.

 4. grant of licence

-4.1 In consideration for payment of the Applicable Fee(s) by the Merchant to Slerp, and subject to the Merchant’s continued compliance with the Agreement, Slerp hereby grants the Merchant a non-exclusive, non-transferable licence to use the Platform in accordance with the restrictions of the Term of Agreement and Pricing as specified on the Subscriptions Page of the Slerp Controls Dashboard settings .
+4.1 In consideration for payment of the Applicable Fee(s) by the Partner to Slerp, and subject to the Partner’s continued compliance with the Agreement, Slerp hereby grants the Partner a non-exclusive, non-transferable licence to use, for the duration of the Term, the Platform in the Territory in accordance with the Order Form and these Terms and Conditions.

 4.2 Slerp may, as is reasonable, update the functionality of the Platform at any time.